Catacity/HackUST2022/README.md

 A English forum for Hongkongers to improve English skills by sharing their own work, commenting on others' work and reading others' comments.

+Note: This is a prototype of the forum.
+Some features are unavailable! (e.g Search box, multiple choice statistics display, post number count in home page etc)

 ---

 ## Getting Started